Unit 5 Ap Environmental Science

 • Shannon Diversity Index: A quantitative measure that combines species richness and evenness.

-• Endemic Species: Species found only in a specific geographic location, often used as indicators of biodiversity hotspots.
+• Endemic Species: Species found only in a specific geographic location, often used as indicators of biodiversity hotspots And that's really what it comes down to..

 • Threatened and Endangered Species Lists: These lists, compiled by organizations like the IUCN (International Union for Conservation of Nature), are crucial for prioritizing conservation efforts.